madsny/AuthishModule/README.md

 </system.webServer>
 ```

- * Setting "AuthishPassword" in appSettings to your password of choice
+ * Set "AuthishPassword" in appSettings to your password of choice

 ```
 <add key="AuthishPassword" value="your-password" />
 ```

-Normally, user will be challenged with a password prompt.
+Normally, the user will be challenged with a password prompt.
 But you can also authenticate
 by passing the password in a request header named "Authish".
 This can easily be added to,
 e.g., Chrome by using [ModHeader](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj).